couchbasecloud/terraform-provider-couchbasecapella/docs/resources/cluster.md

 `couchbasecapella_cluster` provides a Cluster resource.
 The resource lets you create, edit and delete clusters.
 The resource requires your Project ID.

-~> **WARNING:** This current release of terraform provider doesn't support updating the cluster, Please log to your Capella UI account
+~> **WARNING:** This current release of Terraform Couchbase Capella provider doesn't support updating the cluster.
+Please log in to the Couchbase Capella UI where you'll be able to update the name of your cluster.

 ## Example Usage